Vasundhara Doraswamy: Early life

-Born in Moodabidri, in South Canara (Karnataka) to P. Nagaraj and Smt.Varada Devi, Vasundhara made her acquaintance with Bharatanatyam at the tender age of 4 under the guidance of Muralidhar Rao and won a gold medal at the age of 5 at the state level competition.
-This highlighted her potential and prompted her parents to seek out the supervision of late Shri Rajaratnam Pillai the student of Pandanallur Meenakshi Sundaram Pillai, who continued in the role of her Guru.
+Born in Moodabidri, in South Canara (Karnataka) to P. Nagaraj and Smt.Varada Devi, Vasundhara made her acquaintance with Bharatanatyam at the age of 4 under the guidance of Muralidhar Rao and won a gold medal at the age of 5 at the state level competition.
+This highlighted her potential and prompted her parents to seek out the supervision of late Shri Rajaratnam Pillai, the student of Pandanallur Meenakshi Sundaram Pillai, who continued in the role of her Guru.
 Vasundhara, through her dedicated training, claimed 1st rank in Vidwath Examination conducted by Karnataka Secondary Education Board and claimed three consecutive gold medals.
 She was married to Late Sri H.S.
 Doraswamy and has a son who lives in Australia with her daughter-in-law Meghala Bhat Hirasave continuing in her tradition running Art of Vinyasa school of dance.
 Meghala is also the secretary for FIMDV (Federation of Indian Music & Dance Victoria) in Melbourne.